 The practice offers certain services that are not provided for by the NHS.
 These attract a fee.
 Services offered include private sick certificates, insurance claim forms etc. Full details of current fees are available from reception.
 Payments must, however, be made before any letters or certificates can be released.

 Travel vaccinations and advice are available from our practice nurse.
 Please make an appointment in advance, preferably at least eight weeks before you travel.
 Some vaccinations are available on the NHS, but some attract a charge; the nurse will be able to advise you on this.
 We can also advise on and prescribe most anti-malaria medicines.

-Please complete the following Travel Questionnaire at home before arriving for your appointment for travel vaccinations.
+Please complete the following Travel Questionnaire (PDF, 522KB) at home before arriving for your appointment for travel vaccinations.

 These are held in autumn/winter annually to immunise against influenza.
 All patients over 65 are eligible as well as those with asthma, COPD, diabetes, cancer and immunological disorders.